-2.1 Purpose of the document
+1.1 Purpose of the document

-This document serves as the "Initial Specification of Security and Privacy for IoT-enhanced AD: specification of security and privacy requirements which impact on identified use cases, having as a reference the specified architecture and selected communication technologies".

-This document is intended to become the overall guidance document for security and privacy in AUTOPILOT.
-The requirements identified will be linked to relevant standards, so that engineers not fully familiar with security can have links and entry points to guide their design choices.
+This document serves as the "Final Specification of Security and Privacy for IoT-enhanced AD: specification of security and privacy requirements".
+The requirements cover identified use cases, having as a reference the specified architecture and selected communication technologies.
+This document is an update of D1.9 which was the overall guidance document for security and privacy in AUTOPILOT.
+The requirements identified are linked to relevant standards, so that engineers initially not fully familiar with security had links and entry points to guide their design choices.
 The document includes an analysis of the various security standards that are relevant to AUTOPILOT.